Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: The Methods

 Finally, we compute each degree of market efficiency $\zeta_t$ at $t=1,\cdots,T$ as follows.

 where ``$\max \ \lambda[X]$'' denotes the maximum eigenvalue of a matrix $X$.
-The sequence of $\zeta_t, (t=1,\cdots,T)$ provides information about the time-varying nature of the rice futures markets' efficiency.
-Since the above method is based on a linear time series model, a usual residual bootstrap technique can be used to facilitate statistical inference regarding the time-varying impulse responses and the degree of market efficiency.
+The sequence of $\zeta_t, (t=1,\cdots,T)$ provides information about the time-varying nature of the efficiency of the rice futures markets'.
+Since this method is based on a linear time-series model, a usual residual bootstrap technique can be used to facilitate statistical inference regarding the time-varying impulse responses and the degree of market efficiency.